 These aren’t your momma’s shapeshifters…

 U.S. Marine Roane Weston and his team—Circe’s Recruits—have spent the last few years hunting down monster.
 Like those creatures, Circe’s Recruits have been genetically altered, able to take on a form neither man nor animal, but something in between.
 The rogue Circs they hunt have all been insane, and all male.
 But a female rogue, the first of her kind, takes Roane and his team by surprise.
-And for some reason Roane can’t get her out of his mind…
+And Roane can’t get her out of his mind…

 Warning: This book contains content readers may find fascinating: steamy times involving mm, mf, and group fun.
 Expect government conspiracies, rough Marines, genetic experiments, and shifters unlike the kind you think you know.
 This book is not for the faint of heart.
 Enjoy!